FENECON Industrial XL Operating Instructions

 Image 28.
 Steel construction — Inverter rack

-The steel construction of the FENECON Industrial XL has been statically tested and meets all requirements.
+The steel construction of the FENECON Industrial XL inverter rack has been statically tested and meets all requirements.

 The surface coating corresponds to corrosion protection class C4H and is finished in RAL 9010 pure white.